Family Financial Struggles During Pandemic Took Major Toll on Kids' Mental Health

-Lessons learned could help mitigate impact in future public health emergencies
+Lessons learned from study could mitigate impact of future public health emergencies

 A nationwide survey of thousands of children and their guardians finds that economic policies to contain Covid-19 in the United States negatively impacted the mental health and well-being of children, with family economic hardship the greatest driver of stress, sadness, and COVID-related worry.